mmkal/handy-redis/README.md

 npm test
 ```

 `npm test` triggers `npm run build` before running the tests - and the `build` script generates the client before using TypeScript to compile it.
+If you want to run the tests without rebuilding, use `npx ava`.

 If you cloned without `--recursive` you'll need to run `git submodule update --init` to get the redis-doc repo locally.